WOKC

 WOKC (True Country) is a commercial radio station in Okeechobee, Florida, broadcasting to the Okeechobee area on 1570 AM and 100.9 FM.
 WOKC's format is classic country.
-It also broadcasts local and world news quite often.
+It also broadcasts local and world news.

-FM Translator
+FM translator

 WOKC programming is relayed to an FM translator in order to widen the station's coverage area, especially during nighttime hours when the AM broadcasts with only 12 watts.
-The FM Broadcasting frequency also gives the listener the ability to listen in stereophonic high fidelity sound.
+The FM broadcasting frequency also gives the listener the ability to listen in stereophonic high fidelity sound.